yjx1217/NanoTrans/README.md

 ## Citation
 Ludong Yang, Xinxin Zhang, Fan Wang, Li Zhang, Jing Li, Jia-Xing Yue.
-(2024) NanoTrans: An integrated computational framework for comprehensive transcriptome analyses with Nanopore direct-RNA sequencing.
-BioRxiv, (doi: https://doi.org/10.1101/2022.11.29.518309)
+(2024) NanoTrans: an integrated computational framework for comprehensive transcriptome analyses with Nanopore direct-RNA sequencing.
+Journal of Genetics and Genomics, (doi: https://doi.org/10.1016/j.jgg.2024.07.007) [LINK](https://www.sciencedirect.com/science/article/pii/S1673852724001838)

 ## License
 NanoTrans itself is distributed under the MIT license but some of its dependencies might have more strict license for commercial use.
 Please check the licensing details of those dependencies.

 ## Release history
-* v0.0.1 Released on 2022/11/30
-* v0.0.2 Released on 2024/01/10

 * v1.0.0 Released on 2024/04/22
   * Module 00: `new` Add a new bash script into Module 00 to support basecalling with Dorado; Module 05: `improvement` Cancel to specify basecalling sequencing summary for nanopolish index when using Dorado as basecalling tool.
   * Module 02, 04, 05: `improvement` Support csi format index for BAM to adapt large chromosomes.